-- This deployment report summarizes the real time water quality and quantity monitoring data recorded at the Humber River at Humber Village Bridge station over a period of 97 days.
-The longer than usual deployment period was a result of awaiting the delivery of a replacement pH sensor.
+- This deployment report summarizes the real time water quality and quantity monitoring data recorded at the Humber River at Humber Village Bridge station over a period of 72 days.
 No unusual events or data anomalies were evident.
-Erroneous pH values were removed from the dataset.
-Some parameters were influenced by increased stage as a result of precipitation events. - All parameters displayed trends typical for this waterbody at this time of year.
-All accurate pH values and the majority of dissolved oxygen values were within the recommended CCME guidelines for the Protection of Aquatic Life.
+Some parameters were influenced by increased stage as the result of precipitation events and spring runoff. - All parameters displayed trends typical for this waterbody at this time of year. pH and dissolved oxygen values were within the recommended CCME guidelines for the Protection of Aquatic Life.

-Prepared by: Jason Barnes
+Prepared by:

-Department of Environment and Climate Change

-Water Resources Management Division
+Department of Environment and Climate Change Water Resources Management Division